hvermaQ/reservoir/README.md

 - **Classical readout layers** (MLPs) trained on extracted ⟨σᶻ⟩ features
 - **Imputation pipeline** for swaption price matrices

-A high-level schematic and conceptual background are provided in the slide deck *Reservoir Computing for Financial Time-Series*.
+A high-level schematic and conceptual background are provided in the slide deck in the formats pptx and pdf.

+An explainer video can be found here: **** https://drive.google.com/file/d/1xKPQA3WnbGwFYCDZAwpzMwLt-FA6GGpk/view?usp=drive_link ****

+Send email at ***hvarma2@gmail.com*** for a detailed explanation on usage and features.

 ---